Josh Donaldson Player Props: Yankees vs. Athletics

 Josh Donaldson At The Plate

-- Donaldson is hitting .125 with six home runs and six walks.
+- Donaldson is batting .132 with seven home runs and six walks.

-- Donaldson has gotten a hit in six of 21 games this season (28.6%), with multiple hits twice.
+- Donaldson has gotten a hit in seven of 22 games this year (31.8%), with multiple hits twice.

-- In 23.8% of his games this year, he has hit a long ball, and 8.5% of his trips to the dish.
+- In 27.3% of his games this year, he has hit a long ball, and 9.3% of his trips to the plate.

-- In six games this year, Donaldson has picked up an RBI, with more than one RBI once.
+- Donaldson has driven in a run in seven games this season (31.8%), including one multiple-RBI game.

-- In eight of 21 games this year, he has scored, including multiple runs once.
+- He has scored at least once nine times this year (40.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.